 Now, back to the STOP sign for all of those other interruptions…My favorite way to display the stop sign is in a clear, stand-up sign holder shown below on the left.
 Although, you could also use a picture frame (pictured below on the right), or even just laminate the sign and pop some magnetic tape on the back to display it on the whiteboard.
 There are so many options and I have included two different sizes of this stop sign which you can grab here!

-The best part about Silent Response Cards are that they can be used during language arts, math, science, social studies, test prep, and class games.
+The best part about Silent Response Cards are that they can be used during language arts, math, science, social studies, test prep, brain breaks and class games.
 This is also a quick assessment tool, because based on the colors being held up, it is easy to spot which students are and are not understanding a concept.
+My students LOVE these cards and it’s my favorite way to quickly assess student understanding.
+Click here to grab your set.